erson/misewe/CONTRIBUTING.md

-# Contributing to Misewe
+# Contributing to Zircon

-Thank you for your interest in contributing to the Misewe project!
+Thank you for your interest in contributing to the Zircon project!
 As this is primarily an AI experiment, the contribution process is somewhat different from traditional open-source projects.

 ## Types of Contributions